JzGo/bowling-simulator/README.md

 ### Challenge Description:

-Simulate a bowling game that generates random shots and tracks scores for a game.
+Simulate a bowling game that generates random shots and tracks scores for a game using Javascript.

 ### Notes on my solution: